zbay/legislationedits/README.md

 I suck at web development.
 If somebody can explain the nuances of Heroku Scheduler to me, I could find a way to get this to work in the cloud.

+Update: As of 8/12/2014, this project exists at https://twitter.com/wikibills.
+Give it a follow!

 -zbay